samberrry/mypayios/README.md

 # mypayios
-A client-side ios App for payment in progress...
+A client-side ios App for payment. in progress...